 - 10 drops of eucalyptus essential oil

-- The goal is simple.
-Add the oil to the shampoo that you or you children usually use.
+- Add the oil to the shampoo that you or your children usually use.

-Grow citronella at home to keep insects out of your house
+Grow citronella at home to help keep insects out of your house

 Another effective technique for avoiding pest infestations in your house is growing citronella at home.
 If you have a garden or a good balcony, then create your own herbal garden.